 In South Africa, the Post Office (SAPO) is planning the roll-out of 10,000 “cashless ATMs” in spaza (informal) shops.
 Grant recipients insert their card at the cashless ATM and receive a slip which can be used either to buy goods from the shop or to obtain cash.
 A pilot is taking place in 40 locations in Kwa-Zulu Natal.

 In the UK, the Post Office is extending its Payout Now scheme which enables people who cannot leave home to ask a trusted friend or volunteer to withdraw cash at any Post Office using a single-use voucher.
 The scheme is open to all banks, building societies and credit unions.

 In Kuwait, Burgan Bank is providing door-to-door cash delivery service to its elderly, special needs, and Premier Banking customers.
-In India, State Bank of India and cash and payment service provider CMS are offering similar services.
+In India, State Bank of India and cash and A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. service provider CMS are offering similar services.

 My personal favourite is my local bakery, which have designed the perfect contactless cash payment process.
-The customer deposits money into a tray on the counter.
-The change is returned in a separate tray, avoiding any physical contact.
+The customer deposits From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for g...
+More into a tray on the Automatic device for the counting of banknotes or coins..
+The This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange. is returned in a separate tray, avoiding any physical contact.
 Most importantly, it’s done with a smile.